A new key biodiversity platform for cross sectoral collaboration

 First year tracking of the Danish pension fund commitment towards USD50 billion in green investments by 2030

-Insurance & Pension Denmark CEO, Kent Damsgaard reported at the Climate Investment Summit 2020, that Danish pension funds have invested $8 billion in green projects since the 2019 Climate Action Summit in New York.
+Insurance & Pension Denmark CEO, Kent Damsgaard reported at Climate Investment Summit 2020, that Danish pension funds have invested $8 billion in green projects since the 2019 Climate Action Summit in New York.
 This far exceeds earlier expectations in a year marked by a pandemic and financial uncertainty.
 If this pace continues, Danish pension funds will reach their $50 billion green investment target three years ahead of schedule.

 2019

-USD 50 billion announced by Danish pension funds in Sept 2019 in New York
+US$50 billion announced by Danish pension funds in Sept 2019 in New York

 Danish pension funds pledge to invest more than $50 billion in green assets over the next decade to fight climate change, as part of Denmark’s ambition to reduce greenhouse gas emissions by 70% in 2030.
 This conditional commitment is expected to represent 10% of assets under management by 2030.